 Be mindful of times you talk to yourself in ways you would never speak to another.
 Thoughts like, “I should be over this by now,” or “I’m ruining Christmas for everyone,” add guilt, which exacerbates the sadness.
 Instead, look for things to celebrate.
-When you join that conference call, pat yourself on the back.
+When you attend a gathering, pat yourself on the back.
 When you turn down that third Christmas cookie, tell yourself how proud you are of your accomplishment.
 Be your own cheerleader.

 *Joe Iovino is Director, Member Communications at United Methodist Communications.
 He may be reached at [email protected].